deeplearning4j/deeplearning4j/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.datavec/datavec-api/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.datavec/datavec-api)
 [![Javadoc](https://javadoc-emblem.rhcloud.com/doc/org.datavec/datavec-api/badge.svg)](http://deeplearning4j.org/datavecdoc)

-DataVec is an Apache2 Licensed open-sourced tool for machine learning ETL (Extract, Transform, Load) operations.
-The goal of DataVec is to transform raw data into usable vector formats across machine learning tools.
+DataVec is an Apache 2.0-licensed library for machine-learning ETL (Extract, Transform, Load) operations.
+DataVec's purpose is to transform raw data into usable vector formats that can be fed to machine learning algorithms.
+By contributing code to this repository, you agree to make your contribution available under an Apache 2.0 license.

 ## Why Would I Use DataVec?